rhdpin/nhltv-fetcher/README.md

 * Active NHL.TV subscription is needed
 * Same geo-blocking restrictions affect use of this application as using NHL.TV in general

-## Installation
-### Method 1: Download released binaries and install dependencies
-Download the compiled binary files from [Releases](https://github.com/rhdpin/nhltv-fetcher/releases).
-Then you can install the [Streamlink](https://github.com/streamlink/streamlink) according to its installation instructions. nhltv-fetcher assumes that `streamlink` executable can be found from PATH.

-Create `auth.json` in same directory where nhltv-fetcher executable is.
-Content should define NHL.TV account information (email and password).

-`{ "email": "my_nhltv_account_emailaddress", "password": "my_nhltv_account_password" }`

-### Method 2: Docker
-[Docker](https://www.docker.com/) container contains full setup, so no installation of Streamlink is needed.

-1. Install Docker if not already installed
-2. Create `auth.json` in suitable directory (e.g. `/home/user/.nhltv-fetcher`).
-Content should define NHL.TV account information (email and password)

-`{ "email": "my_nhltv_account_emailaddress", "password": "my_nhltv_account_password" }`

-3. Run the container with command like:
-`docker run -it --rm -v /mnt/download:/app/download -v /home/user/.nhltv-fetcher:/app/config --network=host rhdpin/nhltv-fetcher:linux-x64 -c -p /app/download -a /app/config`

-First `-v` parameter binds download folder from host to container.
-In the example host folder is `/mnt/download` and it's mapped to `/app/download` in container.
-Second `-v` parameter binds config folder from host to container.
-In the example command host folder is `/home/user/.nhltv-fetcher` and it's mapped to `/app/config` in container to read the authentication file.

-`rhdpin/nhltv-fetcher:linux-x64` is the image name to be used.
-Replace `linux-x64` with `linux-arm32v7` to get a image for ARMv7 device like Raspberry Pi.
-Rest of the parameters are for the nhltv-fetcher itself.

 ## Usage
 ```
 $ ./nhltv-fetcher --help